MDwiyanti/rnaseq-hisat2-cufflinks/README.md

     - assembly: Gmax_275_v2.0.fa
 6. Create new folder in local computer for these files.

+Workflow:

-Build HISAT2 index for reference genome:
+1. One time action: build HISAT2 index for reference genome

             hisat2-build Gmax_275_v2.0.fa Gmax &

-Create directory for each sample.
+2. Create directory for each sample.
+For example: Sample01

-In Sample directory, create link to raw reads (paired-end data of Sample01 : Sample01_fq.gz and Sample01_2.fq.gz)
+3. In Sample01 directory, create link to raw reads (paired-end data of Sample01 : Sample01_fq.gz and Sample01_2.fq.gz)

             ln -s <path_to_folder>/Sample01_1.fq.gz Sample01_1.fq.gz
             ln -s <path_to_folder>/Sample01_2.fq.gz Sample01_2.fq.gz

+4. Export path to directory containing hisat2, samtools, cufflinks.

+    <path_to_folder> defines path to where the tools are stored.

+    For example, if hisat2 is stored in Desktop/Sofwares directory, then define the path as /Desktop/Softwares/hisat2.

+            export PATH=$PATH:~/<path_to_folder>/cufflinks/:~/<path_to_folder>/hisat2/~/<path_to_folder>/samtools

+    Do this every time you open Terminal.

+    Or, create a .bashrc file to store the path in Terminal.

+            touch .bashrc

+            nano .bashrc

+    In .bashrc, type or copy-paste the path above.

+    Save by using ^O (Ctrl-C then Ctrl-O), exit by using ^E (Ctrl-C then Ctrl-E).

+    You still need to call .bashrc every time you open the Terminal, but no need to type the whole path.

+            source .bashrc

+5.